 Several of the issues are team focused, in particular Artifact Ownership and Coordinate Within Team.
 Several reflect the fact that DAD teams are enterprise aware and thus describe strategies to coordinate with others external to the team.
 For example, your team may need to coordinate with your organization’s enterprise architects and operations staff, potentially adopting some of the strategies captured by Coordinate Across IT (and you are also likely to do so via Share Information strategies).
 If your organization has a release organization then your team may need to adopt one or more Coordinate Release Schedule strategies (or, if there’s no release team then your team will still need to coordinate releases with other delivery teams, and with your operations team, somehow).

 Several issues address scaling factors.
 For example, large teams (often called programmes) will find that they need to adopt strategies called out by Coordinate Within Program.
-Teams that are geographically or organizationally distributed will need to consider strategies from Coordinate Between Locations.
+Teams that are geographically distributed or organizationally distributed will need to consider strategies from Coordinate Between Locations.
 Naturally if you don’t face a scaling issue such as geographic distribution then the issue Coordinate Between Locations isn’t something you need to consider.